Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 - CV Drop

-Many adults spend the majority of their waking hours at work – so for employers, the mental health and wellbeing of their staff should be top priority.
+Most adults spend the majority of their waking hours at work – so for employers, managing mental health in the workplace should be top priority.

-Given his expertise in matters relating to mental health in the workplace, we spoke to Rohan about recognising the key warning signs, the importance of having open conversations, and the best way to approach an employee who you think could be struggling.
+Given his expertise in matters relating to mental health in the workplace, we spoke to Rohan about recognising the key warning signs, the importance of having open conversations, and the best way to approach and manage employees with mental health issues.
+Check out even more tips on how to build a resilient team.

 There are so many indicators of potential mental health challenges - and those at work are, in effect, very much the same as you see outside of the workplace.